Sandpaper for Auto Body Work

 Very Fine: 240-Grit

-When you get into the 200 range, sandpaper becomes smoother, yet stronger, than any of the lower-grit options.
-Therefore, a 240-grit piece of sandpaper can be used to easily strip an automobile panel of all paint.
+When you reach the 200 range, sandpaper becomes smoother yet stronger than any lower-grit option.
+You can use 240-grit sandpaper to easily strip an automobile panel of all paint.
 The sanding can be accomplished without the blunt streaks that a 32-grit would leave in its path.
-As such, 240-grit is the first level of sandpaper to consider for a car, truck or van that has a smooth yet thick paint job without corrosion or damage.
+As such, 240-grit is the first level of sandpaper to consider for a car, truck or van with a smooth yet thick paint job without corrosion or damage.

 Even if your car has a second paint job over the first, it’s fairly easy to strip away the paint and reveal the metal with 240-grit.

 Vehicles built within the past three or four years likely have only had one paint job.
-Due to the car’s relatively young age, paint is unlikely to have cracked in any spots, and rust has not had the chance to take root anywhere.
-Therefore, the panels could easily be stripped to the bare metal with a 240-grit piece of sandpaper, and all with little or no need for a secondary grit.
+Due to the car’s relatively young age, the paint is unlikely to have cracked in any spots, and rust has not had the chance to take root anywhere.
+Therefore, you can easily strip the panels to the bare metal with a 240-grit piece of sandpaper, and all with little or no need for secondary grit.

 Buy 240G Waterproof Sanding Sheets